 Elaine Heumann Gurian is a consultant/advisor to a number of museums and visitor centers that are beginning, building or reinventing themselves.
-Her current clients include the Museum of the City of London, UK, The Exploratorium, San Francisco, The Royal BC Museum, Victoria, Canada and the Detroit Zoo, Detroit MI.
+Her recent clients include the Museum of the City of London, UK, The Exploratorium, San Francisco, The Royal BC Museum, Victoria, Canada and the Detroit Zoo, Detroit MI.
 In the past she has worked as a senior consultant to the following projects (A partial listing); The Museum of the Resistance, Santa Domingo, Dominican Republic, The Powerhouse Museum, Sydney, Australia, The National Museum of the American Indian and the National Museum of American History, Smithsonian Institution, Washington DC, The National Discovery Museum, Thailand, National Museum of Australia, the Jewish Museum Berlin, CIRMA, the national archive of Guatemala, Te Papa; the Museum of New Zealand, the Museum of World Cultures, Gothenburg Sweden, and the Dubai Municipality Children’s Museum.

 Ms. Gurian is a teacher, trainer and lecturer at many academic and in-service programs of museum studies worldwide.
-In 2015 Gurian was named museum fellow in residence at the Georgia O’Keeffe Museum, Sante Fe, NM, in 2014 visiting scholar to the Museum Program of the University of Michigan 2006-2009), in 2012 She was named as an Osher Fellow at the Exploratorium, San Francisco, in 2011 a Salzburg Scholar, in 2007 a Fulbright Scholar for training museum professionals at Fundacion TyPA, Buenos Aires, Argentina.
+In 2015 Gurian was named museum fellow in residence at the Georgia O’Keeffe Museum, Sante Fe, NM, in 2014 visiting scholar to the Museum Program of the University of Michigan 2006-2009), in 2012 Osher Fellow at the Exploratorium, San Francisco, in 2011 a Salzburg Scholar, in 2007 a Fulbright Scholar for training museum professionals at Fundacion TyPA, Buenos Aires, Argentina.
 In the same year she was part of the week long training faculty for the Fund for Arts and Culture in Bucharest, Romania.
 Ms. Gurian regularly taught a module at Museion, the museum graduate program of the University of Gothenburg, Sweden from 2000-2010 and regularly lectures at many museum studies programs in the US, Argentina, UK and Italy.
 Ms. Gurian is a frequent keynote speaker and was one of five keynote speakers at the ICOM triennial conference in Vienna, Austria in 2007.

 Ms. Gurian is widely published.
 In 2006, Routledge published her volume, Civilizing the Museum: the Collected Writings of Elaine Heumann Gurian.
 She is editor for the volume.
 Institutional Trauma: The Effect of Major Change on Museum Staff and currently on the editorial board of the journal, Curator.